-Planning Division
+Planning Division, Long Range Planning

-Project Planner: Evan Compton, Principal Planner
+Project Planner: Ryan Dodge, Associate Planner, Long Range Planning

-Environmental Planner: Tom Buford, Environmental Services Manager
+Environmental Planner: Tom Buford, Principal Planner

-Date Initial Study Completed: January 14, 2019
+Date Initial Study Completed: March 22, 2019

-This Initial Study was prepared in accordance with the California Environmental Quality Act (CEQA) (Public Resources Code Sections 21000 et seq.).
+This Initial Study was prepared in accordance with the California Environmental Quality Act (CEQA) (Public Resources Code Sections 1500 et seq.).
 The Lead Agency is the City of Sacramento.

-The City of Sacramento, Community Development Department, has reviewed the proposed project and, based on the whole record before it, has determined that the proposed project is an anticipated subsequent project identified and described in the 2035 General Plan Master EIR as "amendments to the Planning and Development Code (Title 17) and other sections of the City Code to achieve consistency with the adopted General Plan."
-(Master EIR, § 2.7.6.)
+The City of Sacramento, Community Development Department, has reviewed the proposed project and, based on the whole record before it, has determined that the proposed project is an anticipated subsequent project identified and described in the 2035 General Plan Master EIR.
+(Master EIR, section 2.5.1)

-The City has prepared the attached Initial Study to (a) review the discussions of cumulative impacts, growth inducing impacts, and irreversible significant effects in the 2035 General Plan Master EIR to determine their adequacy for the project (see CEQA Guidelines Section 15178(b),(c)) and (b) identify any potential new or additional project-specific significant environmental effects that were not analyzed in the Master EIR and any mitigation measures or alternatives that may avoid or mitigate the identified effects to a level of insignificance.
+The City has prepared the attached Initial Study to (a) review the discussions of cumulative impacts, growth inducing impacts, and irreversible significant effects in the 2035 General Plan Master EIR to determine their adequacy for the project (see CEQA Guidelines Section 15178(b),(c)) and (b) identify any potential new or additional project-specific significant environmental effects that were not analyzed in the Master EIR and any mitigation measures or alternatives that may avoid or mitigate the identified effects to a level of insignificance, if any.

-As part of the Master EIR process, the City is required to incorporate all feasible mitigation measures or feasible alternatives appropriate to the project as set forth in the Master EIR (CEQA Guidelines Section 15177(d)).
-The Master EIR goals and policies reflected mitigation measures that are identified as appropriate are set forth in the applicable technical sections below.
+As part of the Master EIR process, the City is required to incorporate all feasible mitigation measures or feasible alternatives appropriate to the project as set forth in the Master EIR (CEQA Guidelines Section 15177(d)) The Master EIR mitigation measures that are identified as appropriate are set forth in the applicable technical sections below.